The Best NASDAQ ETFs to Buy in Canada for February 2025

 Absolutely.
 Nothing says you cannot convert your currency to USD and instead own QQQ, an ETF that tracks the NASDAQ-100 Index.

-However, there are some CAD-listed ETFs that we will go over in this article that will give you exposure to the NASDAQ-100 without having to exchange currencies.
+However, there are some CAD-listed ETFs that we went over in this article that will give you exposure to the NASDAQ-100 without having to exchange currencies.

 Is there an ETF that tracks the entire NASDAQ?